vanrijs/laravel-exact-online/README.md

 ## Security

-If you discover any security related issues, please email joshua@pendo.nl instead of using the issue tracker.
+If you discover any security related issues, please email adam@bandhosting.nl instead of using the issue tracker.

-## About Pendo
-Pendo is a webdevelopment agency based in Maastricht, Netherlands.
-If you'd like, you can [visit our website](https://pendo.nl).

 ## License